NexClipper/nexclipper.github.io/docs/quickstart.md

 Currently, we only support e-mail and Google Authentication (including GSuite).
 If you need to use NexClipper, please contact support@nexclipper.io.
 :::

-Now, Create Cluster and enter the unique cluster name you want.
-At QuickStart, you should select Kubernetes platform to provision.
+Now, Create Cluster and select Kubernetes platform to provision.
+At QuickStart, you should enter Cluster Name you want.
+If you want to customize the cluster settings, turn on Advanced Mode toggle to set the details.

 And bootstrap script will be created to install on the selected platform.